calaldees/barcampCanterbury/volunteers-guide.md

     * Cycle drinks (iced?)
         * Empty (water from ice box's if needed)
     * Continually tidy away truly disposable items (empty drinks cans, empty plates)
+    * Compact down all food to minimum number of tables at the end of lunch
+    * Liquid disposal (toilets?)
+        * Unfinished drinks to be poured away before being disposed of
+        * Water from ice box's may need emptying

 Emergency Food Runners